Here's how the Artemis II astronauts prepared for their historic trip around the Moon

 Artemis II crew members Reid Wiseman and Christina Koch during T-38F flight training at Ellington Field.
 (Image Source: NASA/Josh Valcarcel)

 By the time the astronauts reach the farthest point of their trip, they will be nearly 250,000 miles away from Earth.
 From the crew’s location, the Moon will look like a basketball held at arm’s length, providing a unique opportunity to photograph it.
-For this, the training program included a session that taught the crews how to observe and capture images of its craters, surface color variations, and reflectivity.
+For this, the training program included a session that taught the crew how to observe and capture images of its craters, surface color variations, and reflectivity.

 A NASA spacecraft provides a new look at a place humans could only dream of seeing a few decades ago.
 (Image Source: NASA)